slimphp/Slim-Documentation/docs/objects/response.md

 ## Response Cookies

-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Ullam tempore esse officia porro ea animi, consectetur ad minima velit vero temporibus autem accusantium quae nulla quam distinctio nesciunt eaque nobis!
+The Response object manages a collection of cookies to be returned with the HTTP response.

+### Fetch All Cookies

+You can fetch an associative array of HTTP response cookies with the Response object's `getCookies()` method.

+    <?php
+    $cookies = $app['response']->getCookies();

+### Detect Cookie

+You can detect the presence of a HTTP response cookie with the Response object's `hasCookie($key)` method.

+    <?php
+    if ($app['response']->hasCookie('authenticated') === 'yes') {
+        // Do something
+    }

+### Set Multiple Cookies

+You can set multiple HTTP response cookies with the Response object's `setCookies()` method.
+This method accepts an associative array of cookie names and values.
+These cookies _replace_ existing HTTP response cookies with the same names.

+    <?php
+    $app['response']->setCookies([
+        'authenticated' => 'yes',
+        'authenticatedHash' => 'wdfskldhuskdjh'
+    ]);

+### Set One Cookie

+You can set one HTTP response cookie with the Response object's `setCookie()` method.

+    <?php
+    $app['response']->setCookie('splash', 'seen');

+### Remove Cookie

+You can remove a cookie from the HTTP response with the Response object's `removeCookie($key)` method.

+    <?php
+    $app['response']->removeCookie('splash');

 ## Response Body

 The Response object's body is a PHP stream resource. _It is not a string_.
-By default, the Response object body is a readable and writable stream at `php://temp`.
+By default, the Response object body is a stream readable from and writable to `php://temp`.
 However, you can substitute the default stream with any valid PHP stream resource.
 This lets you send a very large HTTP response body that may not otherwise fit into available memory.
 The Response object provides these methods to inspect and manipulate its body property.

 ### Append Body